Class StringScanner supports processing a stored string as a stream;

 To get or set the byte position:

-- #pos: returns the byte position.
+#pos: returns the byte position.#pos=(new_pos): sets the byte position.

 Many methods use the byte position as the basis for finding matches; many others set, increment, or decrement the byte position:

-scanner = StringScanner.new('foobar')
+scanner = {StringScanner.new}('foobar')

 scanner.pos # => 0